Fast convergence to non-isolated minima: four equivalent conditions for $\mathrm{C}^2$ functions: Stability of minima and linear rates

 \subsection{Lyapunov stability and convergence to a single point}

 Pathological behavior such as a continuous set of accumulation points can be ruled out assuming \loja{} inequalities.
 In this case, local minima are stable for a variety of algorithms, even without compactness hypothesis (in contrast to Proposition~\ref{prop:capture-theorem}).
-This in turn ensures that the iterates converge to a single point of the solution set.
+This in turn ensures that the iterates converge to a single point.
 In this section, we review arguments from~\cite[Thm.~4]{polyak1963gradient},~\citep{absil2005convergence},~\cite[Lem.~2.6]{attouch2013convergence}, and~\cite[Thm.~14]{bolte2017fromerror}.
-The stability results in~\citep{absil2005convergence} and~\citep{attouch2013convergence} assume a sufficient decrease condition.
-Here, we abstract out the main arguments of their proofs and show stability results without assuming this decrease condition.

 A central property to obtain convergence to a single point is a bound on the path length of the iterates.
 We make this precise in the following definition.